HaxeExtension/extension-googleplaygames/README.md

 class MainClass {

 	function new() {
-		// First of all call init on the main method passing the main stage as parameter.
+		// first of all... call init on the main method.
-		// The second parameter is to enable cloud storage service.
+		// the boolean parameter is to enable cloud storage service.
+Note that google and will
+		// prompt for that permission to the user the first time.
 		// Set up the player score result event callback first, always before init().
 		GooglePlayGames.onGetPlayerScore = playerScoreCallback; // Work with Int data type.
 		GooglePlayGames.onGetPlayerScore64 = playerScore64Callback; // Work with Long data type.
-		GooglePlayGames.init(mainStage,true);
+		GooglePlayGames.init(true);
 	}

 	function getPlayerScoreFromScoreboard() {